Feeds:

 RENEWALS/CANCELLATION

-Netflix has pulled the plug on Archive 81 after only one season.
+HBO Max has pulled the plug on Raised by Wolves after two seasons.
 (TV Line)

 TV CASTING NEWS